 The Biggest Regrets We Hold Onto From Our Teenage Years

-If you have ever seen any tattoo removal before and after pictures, you will know that the results can be really good.
-These kinds of procedures are now quite reasonably priced and you should be able to find a few clinics close to you that can help you get rid of your old tattoo for good.
+Tattoo removal before-and-after photos show that the results can be great.
+These kinds of procedures are now quite reasonably priced and you should be able to find a few clinics near you that can help you get rid of your old tattoos for good.

 Not Trying Hard Enough In High School

-There are now lots of adult courses aimed at mature students to try and help them get any qualifications they might have missed out on when they were at school.
-If you feel like you aren’t getting where you want to be in your career because of a lack of qualifications, this could be the best route for you to take.
+There are now many adult courses aimed at mature students to try and help them get any qualifications they might have missed out on when they were at school.
+If you think your career is stalled due to a lack of qualifications, this may be the best option.

 Not Giving People A Chance